Vxrpenter/ItemForge/README.md

 #States the damage an item does, depending on its durability.
 #It works like this: The calculation starts at 0%, then the first state ends, for example, at 20%,
 #and so on
-#~ All values represent ' % ' of MaxHp/Damage
 percent_item_damaged:
   damaged_state_I:
     percent: 20